Thank you for signing up!

 The 5-2 Plan: Enjoy the Holidays Without Gaining Weight

-A holiday eating plan from The FIRM’s nutrition expert
+Eat Right During the Holidays from The FIRM’s nutrition expert

 You can enjoy the holiday festivities while avoiding holiday weight gain.
 Sound impossible?
 Well, it won’t be if you follow my 5-2 nutrition plan — five days of clean eating with two days of (healthy) indulging.